 Who’s winning here?
 Jack in the Box, Burger King, Carl’s Jr., McDonalds.
 Their “meals” are cheap to make, and on average, they supply consumers with about half of the caloric intake per day with the poorest quality of food.
 This amounts to profit, profit, profit.

 What can we do?
-Stop eating so many fatty foods and get off the couch!
+Stop eating fatty foods!
 Unfortunately, anything that has ‘trans-fat’ in it tastes delicious, but in the pursuit of better health, it’s prudent to cut back.
 In addition, people must begin exercising more.
 Stretching daily along with a light to moderate exercise can help with overall health tremendously.
 The power of consumer demand is the best tool for any person worried about fast food.
-Tell your friends, tell your family, tell your neighbors: a poor diet is easy to brush off, but it can lead to some serious consequences when coupled with low to no activity.
+Tell your friends, tell your family, tell your neighbors: a poor diet is easy to brush off, but it can lead to some serious consequences.